phoenixdataworks/azure-fabric-automation/README.md

 - **Contributor** role on the Fabric capacity resources
 - **Automation Job Operator** role on the Automation account

-Role assignments are automatically verified and managed by the `checkRoleAssignment` script during deployment.
+Role assignments are automatically verified and managed by the role assignment verification process during deployment.

 ## Common Usage Scenarios